kittuande/DeltaXMovieApplication/README.md

 MockMovieData class contains all the methods that provide data to controller.
 The Endpoints used to call API are

-1.AddNewMovie: This endpoints takes moviedetails as input and if the movie already exists it will return Badrequest else it will add new moviedetails to database.
+1.AddNewMovie: This endpoint takes moviedetails as input and if the movie already exists it will return Badrequest else it will add new moviedetails to database.
-    Endpoint:<Base URL>/api/Movie/AddMovieDetails
+    HttpMethod: POST
+    Endpoint:<Host>/api/Movie/AddMovieDetails
               https://localhost:7143/api/Movie/AddMovieDetails
-    The endpoint takes moviedetails as input.If movie already exists returns BadRequest("Movie with this name already exists").Else it will add data to database and return added movie details.
-    Sample1: Added a Movie Iron Man to dataBase.
-Given all the required details as input.

         Input:
             {
                 "movieName": "Iron Man",